Jim Lynch (conservationist): Cartooning

-His first cartoons were published in the Taranaki Daily News in 1979 (appearing weekly until 1986) and he produced fortnightly cartoons for the New Zealand Times from 1981 to 1985.
-He was the runner-up in the New Zealand Cartoonist of the Year category at the Qantas Press Awards in 1983.
+His first cartoons were published in the Taranaki Daily News in 1980 (appearing weekly until 1986) and he produced fortnightly cartoons for the New Zealand Times from 1981 to 1985.
+He was the runner-up in the New Zealand Cartoonist of the Year category at the Qantas Press Awards in 1982.
 Lynch's cartoons appeared under the name 'James' because "I didn't want to go to my boss and ask if I could have secondary employment as a political cartoonist".
+In 2012 his work was archived in the Alexander Turnbull Library.